atelier rose

 Our Ateliers

-Songwriting / a once-monthly workshop for Anglophone songwriters of all genres and experience levels.
-Become part of our intimate, supportive community of kind, creative, like-minded songwriters seeking to elevate their work through critical feedback, mutual accountability, and tailored mentorship from award-winning singer-songwriter Lindsay Kay.
+Songwriting / A semester-long, small-group workshop for songwriters of all genres and experience levels.
+This program offers the intimacy and focus of individual mentorship within a supportive, inspiring community.
+Become part of our kind, dedicated group of songwriters seeking to elevate their work through critical feedback, mutual accountability, and tailored feedback from peers and workshop leader and award-winning singer-songwriter Lindsay Kay.

 CLICK HERE to learn more

-Creative Writing / a twice-monthly workshop for Anglophone writers of poetry, fiction, non-fiction, and screenwriting led by Heather Hartley and M. Colón-Margolies.
-Join our intimate community of writers and elevate your writing through critical but kind peer workshopping and monthly teachings on craft led by two award-winning, widely-published writers.
+Creative Writing / A 14-hour, semester-long advanced workshop for emerging Anglophone writers of poetry, fiction, non-fiction, and screenwriting.
+Join a small cohort of serious, dedicated writers and elevate your work through detailed peer workshopping, intensive written feedback, and one-on-one mentorship.
+Plus, teachings on craft led by award-winning, widely published writers, all within a supportive, inspiring community.

 CLICK HERE to learn more